 Wowwwweeeee I love Copenhagen.
 Literally, what a great place.
 Super chill, beautiful, stylish, great people and awesome food.
 Got back last night after two days, one night – totally not enough and I can’t wait to go back.
 This was the trip I booked in July as my “go away with my camera alone” holiday, so only a short one.
 Since then, I obviously out tripped myself by going to Morocco on my own for a whole week.
 Anywaaaaay, here’s what I got upto with some iPhone photos too ☺️🇩🇰!
-(Will edit Nikon pictures soon too, hopefully there’s some good ones!)
+(Best of the Nikon photos here)

 Upon my arrival at about 10am, I took a train straight into the city centre to the City Hall for a walking tour.
 I figured this was the best way to see all the sights and then I could navigate back around them if I wanted to.
 There was a large group of us that got split up between a few guides and our enthusiastic American guide took the group on our way.
 Made a new friend in the group, Tomas from Lithuania 🇱🇹 we chatted throughout the tour which made 3 hours of walking much more fun.